 Canadian born Theodore Kerr is a Brooklyn based writer, organizer and artist whose work focuses on HIV/AIDS, community, and culture.
 To learn more, stay in touch or learn about upcoming events, SUBSCRIBE TO HIS NEWSLETTER.

-Kerr's writing has appeared in Women's Studies Quarterly, The New Inquiry, BOMB, CBC (Canada), Lambda Literary, POZ Magazine, The Advocate, Cineaste, The St. Louis American, IndieWire, HyperAllergic, and other publications.
+Kerr's writing has been published in books, online and in magazines.
+It has appeared in Women's Studies Quarterly, The New Inquiry, BOMB, CBC (Canada), Lambda Literary, POZ Magazine, The Advocate, Cineaste, The St. Louis American, IndieWire, HyperAllergic, and other publications.
 In 2016, he won the Best Journalism award from POZ Magazine for his HyperAllergic article on race, HIV, and art.
 In 2015, Kerr was the editor for an AIDS-focused issue of the We Who Feel Differently journal.

 Kerr earned his MA from Union Theological Seminary where he researched Christian Ethics and HIV, and his BA from the New School where he was Riggio Writing and Democracy fellow.
 At his graduation he spoke about the queer everyday in surviving.
 Currently, Kerr teaches at The New School.
 He has lectured at Hunter College, Rutgers and Skidmore College.